kaurmanjot20/chai-backend/README.md

 # sometimes module not found can be due to missing extensions in import

 # if env variables are changed, manually restart the server

+# app.use() used for middleware and config settings